Pictures (top) and video (bottom):

 Although the title is subjectively questionable, it focuses on a very specific point: we humans have created methods and instructions so that computers can easily detect ourselves, and, in this work, this knowledge is used to generate abstract pictorial face results.
 I present an unusual use of the Viola-Jones technique, intended to do the opposite of what it is supposed to achieve: instead of trying to locate and capture faces, I generate facial images ‘imagined’ by a computer through the exploration of hypothetical possibilities.
 Ruth M. J. Byrne (2007) argues that imaginative thought is more rational than scientists have imagined and that counterfactual thoughts rely on thinking about possibilities, just as rational thoughts do.
 Byrne highlights that people can readily make some inferences based on the possibilities they have kept in their mind.
 In this work, inference based on possibilities is, in fact, happening.

 We, as human beings, are able to train computers so that they can detect our faces with high precision.
 We may say that we are educating systems (providing them base knowledge) to recognize us through mathematical techniques and training models or supported learning algorithms.
-Here, noise (specific and custom visual randomized instructions developed by the author) serve as a counterfactual motif, to extract inferences based on the knowledge we store in computer systems.
+Here, noise (specific and custom visual randomized instructions developed by the author) serve as a counterfactual motif, to extract inferences based on the knowledge we store in computer systems, via analogical communication between two basic dumb machines.

 João Martinho Moura, Paulo Ferreira-Lopes (2017), Generative Face from Random Data, on “How Computers Imagine Humans”, ARTECH 2017 – 8th International Conference on Digital Arts, p85-91.
 ISBN: 978-1-4503-5273-4